alugowski/poolSTL/README.md

 Thread pool-based implementation of [parallel standard library algorithms](https://en.cppreference.com/w/cpp/algorithm).

+C++17 introduced parallel versions of many algorithms in the standard library.
+These parallel versions accept an *Execution Policy* as their first argument.
+Different policies allow the implementation to parallelize the algorithm in a different way, such as using threads, vectorization, or even GPU.
+Policies can be supplied by the compiler or by libraries like this one.

-Those algorithms are great, but compiler support varies.
+Unfortunately compiler support for the [standard policies](https://en.cppreference.com/w/cpp/algorithm/execution_policy_tag) varies.
 PoolSTL is a *supplement* to fill in the support gaps, so we can use parallel algorithms now.
-It is not meant as a full implementation, only the basics are expected to be covered.
+It is not meant as a full implementation; only the basics are expected to be covered.
 Use this if:
 * you only need the basics, including no nested parallel calls.
-* to support a [compiler lacking native support](https://en.cppreference.com/w/cpp/compiler_support/17) (see "Parallel algorithms and execution policies").
+* must use a [compiler lacking native support](https://en.cppreference.com/w/cpp/compiler_support/17) (see "Parallel algorithms and execution policies").
 * you cannot link against TBB for whatever reason.
 * the [Parallel STL](https://www.intel.com/content/www/us/en/developer/articles/guide/get-started-with-parallel-stl.html) is too heavy.